ddmin/Dalton/README.md

 # Dalton
-Dalton is a Discord bot that interacts with Desmos and sends a screenshot to a Discord server.
+Dalton is a Discord bot that interacts with Desmos and sends a screenshot of a graph to a Discord server.